Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation

 Here, $\Pi$ denotes the Leray projection.
 We remark that we flip a sign of the linearized operator in the second equation of \eqref{eq:NS eq eig} due to the convenience of elliptic estimates.
 If we can prove that $\mathcal{L}_{\widetilde{U}}$ has an eigenvalue with a positive real part for some $\widetilde{U}$ satisfying \eqref{eq:NS-eq-self-similar0}, then one can hope to show that the solution to \eqref{eq:NS eq} is nonunique.
 Through localization, this leads to the nonuniqueness of the Leray--Hopf solution.
 We will elaborate on this point in Section \ref{sec:settt}.
 Numerical evidence supporting the existence of such profiles was provided in {\cite{guillod2023numerical}}. \begin{theorem} There exists a weak solution $(\widetilde{U},\widetilde{v},\widetilde{\lambda})$ to the system \eqref{eq:NS eq eig} with $\widetilde{U}\in H^1_{\tmop{loc}},\widetilde{v}\in H^1$. \end{theorem}

 We adopt a computer-assisted framework to verify existence for \eqref{eq:NS eq eig}.
 The strategy is to compute a high-accuracy numerical profile $\overline U$ and then construct a perturbation $U$ so that $\overline U+U$ solves the equation exactly.
-This requires (i) a certified small residual for $\overline U$ and (ii) an invertibility estimate for the linearized operator about $\overline U$.
-To obtain (ii) we split the linearized operator into a coercive part and a compact remainder; the latter is rigorously approximated by a finite-rank operator with a quantitatively controlled tail.
-We then verify the needed spectral properties on this small matrix (with interval arithmetic), combine them with coercivity, and close a fixed-point argument (plus elliptic estimates); see Sections~\ref{Sec:anal} and~\ref{sec:analysis}.
+This requires (i) a certified small residual for $\overline U$ and (ii) an invertibility estimate for the linearized operator around $\overline U$.
+To obtain (ii), we split the linearized operator into a coercive part and a compact remainder; the latter is rigorously approximated by a finite-rank operator with a quantitatively controlled tail.
+We then verify the spectral properties needed on this small matrix for the nonlinear estimates, combine them with coercivity in the linear estimates, and close a fixed-point argument; see Sections~\ref{Sec:anal} and~\ref{sec:analysis}.
 A similar strategy also applied to $(\widetilde{v},\widetilde{\lambda})$.